Royal Academy show charts rise of British landscape

 According to Ian Warrell, a Turner expert who has written an introduction to the show in the Academy's in-house magazine, Gainsborough demonstrated landscape painting's potential for emotion and imagination beyond merely recording a scene.

-Turner seized on this trend as he travelled not only to Rome, Venice and Paris but also across Britain, making watercolours from pencil sketches and recognising the importance of print reproductions to reach a wider audience.
+Turner seized on this trend as he travelled not only to Rome, Venice and Paris but also across Britain, making watercolors from pencil sketches and recognizing the importance of print reproductions to reach a wider audience.

 Constable, in contrast, aimed for a less artificial style than his great rival Turner, closely observing nature but adopting what Warrell called "an increasingly expressive application of the paint".